PuricelIonut/ytmp3_dw/README.md

   A much user friendly version of the script.
 I made a simple GUI using tkinter.

 ## Features:
   Can easily pick between a song or a playlist, easy way to browse files to pick a path, download button and stop button.
-All the actions are displayed in a log window for the user to see the progress.
+All the actions are displayed in a log window for the user to see.

 ## URL Format
   The script determines whether the provided URL is for a song or a playlist.
 It checks for the presence of "playlist" and "list=" for playlists and "watch?v=" for songs.